Anino1996/Traffic-Light-PIC24J64GB002-/README.md

 Flow chart for implementation is show in FlowChart.png.
-Coding was done in MPLAB IDE in C. File containing code is found in Traffic_Light.c
+Coding was done in MPLAB IDE in C. File containing code is found in Traffic_Light.c Code can be used to used to simulate any integer value wait time with only one timer even beyond the 16-bit limit.